aymanehajjaoui/redpitaya-crosscompiler/README.md

 - Packaged as a `.deb` for easy installation under `/opt/redpitaya-sysroot`.
 - Compatible with ARM toolchains like `arm-linux-gnueabihf-g++`.

+## Download

+You can download the latest `.deb` package from the [Releases page](https://github.com/aymanehajjaoui/redpitaya-crosscompiler/releases/latest).

 ## Installation

 ```bash